 - It is very common for car to get overheated when at low speeds or when stationary in traffic when using the air-conditioning.
 This may also be due to lack of airflow through the radiator.
 If it is not a blockage in the fins, it may be that you need to fix a faulty electric fan assembly, fan clutch or fan switch.

-- Sometimes, if an air-conditioning gas is not suitable for your particular type of vehicle and this can cause insufficient cooling.
-So too can a lack of air-conditioning gas, so you may have to refill it.
-This is best done by a mechanic, but you can do it yourself by using air-conditioning gas with a pressure gauge built onto them.
-Check the pressure by removing the cap from the low pressure port and attach the gauge.
+Sometimes, if an air-conditioning gas is not suitable for your particular type of vehicle, it can cause insufficient cooling.
+This gas is a refrigerant which acts to help cool the system.
+There are, however, different types of cooling mechanisms, so you need to ensure you have the right one for you.
+You can ask a mechanic to refill the refrigerant gas if you are unsure.
+You can do it yourself by removing the cap from the low pressure port and attaching the gauge.
 You will have to have the car running when you do this, so wear safety glasses and gloves.
 Refill the gas until the pressure is at the right level (it should show you on the gauge) and then refit the cap.
 Check the temperature from the AC vents before and after you refill the gas so you can tell if it has indeed made it cooler.

 - Another issue which causes the car to overheat thanks to air-conditioning is that you don't have enough coolant or anti-freeze in your system.
 Make sure you change your anti-freeze mixture every two years.
-This also helps to stop corrosion in your system and will make your car last longer.
-It might also be air in the coolant system which has been trapped.
+This also helps to avoid corrosion in your system and will make the car last longer.
+There might also be air in the coolant system which has been trapped.
 As air will not cool the car engine as well as liquid, the trapped air will cause it to overheat.
 You may have to flush the system to fix the problem.

 - A malfunctioning thermostat might also be a likely reason for overheating while the car is running at a regular speed.
 This can also be caused by a damaged radiator, faulty radiator cap, lower level of coolant or a trapped air bubble in the system.
 Using a quality thermostat might really help your car.